talalkhan1999/talalkhan1999.github.io/_pages/about.md

 <div style="text-align: justify;">

-I am a PhD student in Finance at the Shidler College of Business, [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/).
+I am a PhD student in Finance at the Shidler College of Business, <a href="https://manoa.hawaii.edu/">University of Hawaiʻi at Mānoa</a>.
 My research interests span financial intermediation, corporate finance, real estate, and environmental economics.
-My past affiliations include [University of Hawaiʻi Economic Research Organization](https://uhero.hawaii.edu/) and the [Institute for Sustainability and Resilience at Mānoa](https://manoa.hawaii.edu/isr/).
+My past affiliations include <a href="https://uhero.hawaii.edu/">University of Hawaiʻi Economic Research Organization</a> and the <a href="https://manoa.hawaii.edu/isr/">Institute for Sustainability and Resilience at Mānoa</a>.

 </div>